-Erosive tooth wear is one of the most common oral condition dentists see.
+Erosive tooth wear is the third most common oral condition in Europe.
 Professor David Bartlett from King's College London and Dr Soha Dattani of GSK Consumer Healthcare examine the importance of documenting it as part of a standard dental examination.

-espite being one of the most commonly observed oral condition after caries and periodontal disease, erosive tooth wear is currently not routinely screened or monitored as part of the standard dental examination.
+espite being the third most commonly observed oral condition after caries and periodontal disease, and affecting up to 30% of European adults, erosive tooth wear is currently not routinely screened or monitored as part of the standard dental examination.

-With modern lifestyles resulting in a 'snacking' culture, and an ageing population where people are living longer and retaining their teeth into later life, the overall potential tooth wear risk is rapidly increasing.
+With modern lifestyles resulting in a "snacking" culture, and an ageing population where people are living longer and retaining their teeth into later life, the overall potential tooth wear risk is rapidly increasing.
 This, coupled with increasing expectations of patients and the public, means that there is an increased potential for litigation in this area.

 Managing the consequences of severe erosive tooth wear can be both expensive and time consuming.
-According to a study by O'Toole et al., costs could be up to USD \$15,680 for private treatment and treatment could take up to 24 months.
+According to a study by O'Toole et al, costs could be up to £13,000 for private treatment and treatment could take up to 24 months.
 As with periodontal disease, it is therefore important that examination for erosive tooth wear is part of the routine oral health assessment and clearly documented in the patient's records.